User Guide

 You can use this command to find tags which names partially match the given keyword by listing them in the remarks panel.

-field; conversely, if you would like to find regular tags only, you can specify false
+true in the st/ field; conversely, if you would like to find regular tags only, you can specify false in the st/ field.

 Format: find -t [t/KEYWORD] [st/BOOLEAN]